What is this document about? (9-minutes read)

 I always think about what a day, week, or month of our team’s time costs.
 Every wasted moment (not used to add value) hits the company’s bottom line.
 Delays eat up the budget, so let’s invest our time smartly.

-Here’s an example: Would you rather take 100 euros every month for a year, starting now (that is: 100 × 12 = 1,200 EUR), or would you delay for 4 months but earn 130 euros per month for the remaining eight months (130 × 8 = 1,040 EUR)?
-It’s clear that starting sooner, even with 30% less profit per month, beats a delayed solution even if it's 30% better.
-Moreover, we can improve the first solution after the first few months once it proves its worth—that’s incremental delivery.
+Here’s an example: Would you rather take 100 EUR every month for a year, starting now (that is: 100 × 12 = 1,200 EUR), or would you delay for 4 months but have a better solution which earns you 130 EUR per month for the remaining eight months (130 × 8 = 1,040 EUR)?
+It’s clear that starting to get money sooner - in many cases - beats a delayed solution.
+Moreover, we can release the first solution ("100 EUR") and improve it after the first few months once it proves its worth, so the "better" (130 EUR) solution will never catch up.
+This is the idea behind the incremental delivery.

-This shows a “sense of urgency” (or agile mindset).
-It’s really about avoiding perfectionism and overthinking decisions, and delivering something solid enough that makes a difference and adds value.
+This concept shows a “sense of urgency” (or agile mindset).
+It’s really about avoiding perfectionism and overthinking decisions, and delivering something solid enough that makes a difference sooner.

 Thanks for reading!